willdafoe/lxc.proxmox.container/README.md

 By combining Pulumi and Ansible, you get the best of both worlds:

 - **Pulumi** handles the infrastructure creation with modern programming languages.
-- **Ansible** fine-tunes and secures the environment post-deployment.
+- **Ansible** fine-tunes and secures the environment post-deployment, fully automated via Pulumi.

 ---